yben1212/Ahmad-and-Co/README.md

 4. Ensure the appropriate MySQL users have been created
 5. Start your web server and find the application in your browser using http

+## Work Flow

+The development team built and modified the application on a local virtual machine, then packaged it into a .tar.gz file for deployment.
+The system administrator used a separate bridged virtual machine to work as the test environment, giving it its own IP address on the network.
+The developer submitted a deployment request to the system administrator, who deployed the application and configured the database and user permissions.
+Developer accounts were purposefully restricted from sudo privileges.
+This workflow showcases the separation of roles between developers and system administrators and the process of moving code from a development environment into a test environment.

 **Ahmad and Co.**